Bow Valley Volunteer Stewards

 - Trails assigned depend on your interest, fitness level and willingness to hike in the backcountry.

-- Additional projects incluse GPS mapping, wildlife camera monitoring and wildlife fence surveying.
+- Additional projects include GPS mapping, wildlife camera monitoring and wildlife fence surveying.

 Canmore Nordic Centre Provincial Park